 This final step in discipline will only be imposed if the conduct is so serious that the Employer feels it necessary to sever your employment, or when prior attempts at corrective measures or progressive discipline have proven unsuccessful and you have shown no potential for rehabilitation.

-If you believe you have been disciplined without just cause or in a manner inconsistent with progressive discipline, you can work with a Workplace Representative to request that AMAPCEO review the file and consider filing a formal dispute on your behalf.
-This must be done within 30 working days of your becoming aware of the issue.
+If you believe you have been disciplined without just cause or in a manner inconsistent with progressive discipline, you can work with a Workplace Representative to file a formal dispute.
+This must be done within 30 working days.